johnnyvincent/tic-tac-toe-john/README.md

 SEIRFX-831 Project 1: Tic Tac Toe

-For this project i used: git, github, JQuery, AJAX, CSS, Bootstrap, HTML, CURL, Javascript, JSON
+For this project I used: git, github, JQuery, AJAX, CSS, Bootstrap, HTML, CURL, Javascript, JSON

 Planning began with a very simple wire-frame.
 This indicated the functionality of a tic tac toe game which could be played on a laptop, tablet, or cell phone.
 Functionality included sign-up, sign-in, and sign-out options.